 When not ringing Nikki plays her clarinet in a wind quintet and a local orchestra, she also loves cycling.

-I learnt to ring aged 12 in Essex but stopped when I went to university and didn't ring again for another 18 years.
-I met a ringer in my local village who persuaded me to start again - which I did and have been ringing again for about 20 years.
+Ruth learnt to ring at age 12 in Essex but stopped when she went to university and didn't ring again for another 18 years.
+Ruth met a ringer in her local village who persuaded her to start again - which she did, and has been ringing again for about 20 years.

-I live in a small village in north west Suffolk.
-I'm Tower Captain of my local band, many of whom I have taught to ring.
-ART has been a lifeline for me and my band.
+Ruth lives in a small village in north west Suffolk.
+She is Tower Captain of her local band, many of whom she has taught to ring.
+ART has been a lifeline for her and her band.

 Jane learnt to ring as a youngster at a light ten bell tower in Hampshire, North Stoneham.
 There had been no ringers there for several years, so once taught, the newly formed team relied on visitors and visits to progress into change ringing, including support from Southampton University.
 At the age of 18 Jane went to teacher training college she rang at Holy Trinity Wandsworth and at Bramshott when she moved to Hampshire, where she also helped to teach a local band as well as participate in a local village hand bell team ringing tunes!